F0lak/dm_open_ref/ref/savefile/savefile.md

 :::

-A database file in DM is called a \"savefile\".
+A database file in DM is called a "savefile".
 All of the contents of a savefile reside in a single file.
 The contents of the file are stored in database directories.
 These should not be confused with real directories in the external file system.
 The database directories